The Quotient Rule Explained: Definition, Examples, Practice & Video Lessons

 \[a^0 = 1 \quad \text{for} \quad a \neq 0\]

-This can be verified by expanding both numerator and denominator as repeated multiplication and canceling identical factors, leaving the value 1.
+This can be verified by expanding both numerator and denominator and canceling identical factors, leaving the value 1.
 Understanding these exponent rules is essential for simplifying expressions efficiently and forms a foundation for more advanced algebraic manipulations.